Back to resources

 Support available for Whistleblowers

-FYA will provide support to Whistleblowers, including
+FYA will provide support to whistleblowers, including

-• connecting the Whistleblower with third party support providers such as Lifeline (13 11 14) and Beyond Blue (1300 22 4636).
+• connecting the whistleblower with third party support providers such as Lifeline (13 11 14), 13YARN (13 92 76) and Beyond Blue (1300 22 4636).

 Consequences of making a false disclosure

-The WPO will report to the FYA Board on the number and type of Whistleblower incident reports annually.
+The CEO (or their delegate) will report at least annually to the FYA Board on the number and type of whistleblower incident reports.
 These reports will be made on a ‘no names’ basis, maintaining the confidentiality of the persons and matters raised under this policy.

 Availability of the policy